Rutabaga Baked Ziti with Mushrooms and Kale

 - 1 cup whole fat ricotta cheese

-- Preheat the oven to 400 degrees Fahrenheit.
-Coat a medium baking dish with cooking spray.
+- Preheat the oven to 400°F (204°C).
+Coat a medium baking dish with cooking spray and set aside.

 - Heat the olive oil in a large pot or Dutch oven over medium-high heat.
 When the oil is shimmering, add the garlic and onion and cook for 3 to 5 minutes or until the oven is translucent.
 Add the kale and mushrooms, season with salt and black pepper, and cook for 5 minutes or until the kale is wilted.
 Transfer the mixture to a medium bowl.

-- Add the rutabaga to the same pan and cook for 5 minutes or until it begins to soften (*I added a tablespoon or two of water during this step).
+- Add the trimmed rutabaga noodles to the same pan and cook for 5 minutes or until they begin to soften (if needed, add a tablespoon or two of water to the pan to help speed up this process).
 Return the kale mixture to the pan and toss thoroughly to combine.
 Stir in the tomatoes, rosemary, oregano, and red pepper flakes.
 Increase the heat to medium-high and bring to a simmer, then remove the pan from the heat.

-- Meanwhile, in a medium bowl, stir together the ricotta, Parmesan, and 1 cup of the mozzarella.
+- Meanwhile, in a medium bowl, stir together the ricotta, grated parmigiano-reggiano cheese, and 1 cup of the shredded mozzarella.
 Add the mixed cheeses to the pot with the rutabaga and toss to combine.

 - Transfer the mixture to the prepared baking dish and top with the remaining mozzarella.
 Cover with foil and bake for 20 minutes.
 Remove the foil and bake for 10 minutes more or until the rutabaga is al dente and the cheese is golden brown.
 Serve immediately.